Jonroi/portfolio/content/pages/projects/project-one.md

 date: '2021-06-02'
 client: Psyche's Royal Gaming
 description: >-
-  I started in this opensource project as an intern, but with my contribution for this project elevated me to lead programmer and gaining my own team with volunteer contributors and other students of 10+ people to maintain
+  I started in this open-source project as an intern, but my contributions quickly led to a promotion to lead programmer.
+I now manage a diverse team of over 10 people, including volunteer developers, graphic designers, and students, all working together to maintain and enhance the project.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg